alexpaul/Algorithms-and-Pseudocode/README.md

 #### Challenge 6

-Do the following:
+Here we have a LeetCode problem that involves more content to a problem.
+In pseudocoding and coming up with a solution, do the following:

-1. Read through the question and make your notes as needed.
+1. Read through the question and make your own notes in your IDE as needed, e.g Xcode or [Repl.it](https://repl.it/~).
 2. Check the **Note** section for clarification questions.
 3. Pseudocode an algorithm for your proposed solution.
-4. Covert your pseudocode to a working solution.
+4. Convert your pseudocode to a working solution.

 Every email consists of a local name and a domain name, separated by the @ sign.